-Preston sits at one of the North West’s busiest road junctions, where the M6, M55 and M61 meet, and the industrial estates that have grown up around those routes are full of distribution sheds, factory units and workshops under wide profiled metal roofs.
+Preston sits at one of the North West’s busiest road junctions, where the M6, M55 and M61 meet.
+The industrial estates around those routes are full of distribution sheds, factory units and workshops, nearly all under wide profiled metal roofs.
 Most of that stock has been weathering Lancashire’s wet climate for decades.
-For the facilities and estates teams who manage it, the recurring question is whether a coating will add genuine years to a tired roof or simply paper over a problem.
-We survey first and answer that honestly, because in this climate the wrong call is an expensive one to live with.
+For the facilities and estates teams who manage it, the recurring question is whether a coating will genuinely add years to a tired roof, or simply paper over a problem.
+We survey first and answer that honestly.
+In this climate, the wrong call is an expensive one to live with.

 Lancashire weather on profiled steel

-The North West is one of the wetter regions in England, and that tells on roof finishes.
+The North West is one of the wetter regions in England.
+That tells on roof finishes.
 Profiled steel depends on a factory coating that weathers steadily: it chalks, fades and thins until bare metal shows and corrosion sets in.
-Around Preston, roofs stay wet for more of the year, organic growth establishes itself on the shaded slopes, and the period between a roof looking tired and a roof actually deteriorating is shorter than a maintenance schedule written for a drier county would assume.
+Around Preston, roofs stay wet for more of the year.
+Organic growth establishes itself on the shaded slopes.
+The period between a roof looking tired and a roof actually deteriorating is shorter than a maintenance schedule written for a drier county would assume.
 A coating applied in good time replaces that worn finish with a continuous, fully bonded layer over the entire roof, sealing the laps and fixings against exactly the weather that wore the original out.
+These industrial roof coatings work.

 Cut-edge corrosion: the usual culprit

 The defect we find most often, and the one that drives the budget, is cut-edge corrosion.
-Where sheets were cut at the eaves and laps, the bare steel edge carries no protection, and the wet Lancashire winters keep the overlaps damp.
+Where sheets were cut at the eaves and laps, the bare steel edge carries no protection.
+The wet Lancashire winters keep the overlaps damp.
 Rust starts at the edge and tracks back beneath the finish, lifting it as it spreads.
 Treated early, it is routine work within a coating programme: prepare, treat and seal the edges, then apply the main system.
 Treated late, once the lap has weakened, the affected sheets need replacing and the costs climb steeply.
-Two or three Preston winters is often all it takes to move a roof from the first stage to the second, which is why an early survey usually pays for itself.
+Two or three Preston winters is often all it takes to move a roof from the first stage to the second.
+An early survey usually pays for itself.

 Keeping the building in use

 For an estates team, the time a building is out of action can cost more than the roof.
-Coating avoids that, because it is carried out entirely from roof level with no strip-off and no loss of weathertightness.
+Coating avoids that.
+We carry it out entirely from roof level, with no strip-off and no loss of weathertightness.
 The unit keeps working, deliveries keep arriving, and the programme is phased around the operation rather than halting it.
 Before any of that starts, the survey sets out what we are dealing with:

 - Whether sheets, laps and fixings are structurally sound